Simon-Fontaine/spectra-auth/SECURITY.md

 2. Investigate the issue and work on a fix.
 3. Notify you (and, if necessary, the public) once the vulnerability has been resolved.

-Your cooperation in responsibly reporting security issues helps us keep Spectra Auth secure for everyone.
+Your cooperation in responsibly reporting security issues helps us keep Aegis Auth secure for everyone.

 Thank you for your vigilance and for helping us maintain the highest security standards.